 Changes to Qualfying Ratios.
 When applying for a mortgage, the bank will run a couple of debt ratios to see if you qualify or if the debt burden is too much.
 The Gross Debt Service Ratio (GDS), which is a ratio of gross income to housing costs, now must be less than 39%.
 The Total Debt Service Ratio (TDS), which is the ratio of gross income to housing costs plus other debts, must be less than 44%.
 I don’t see this being an issue as these ratios were more restrictive in the past (see article below).

 No More CMHC for Million Dollar Homes.
 When the new rules come into affect (July 9, 2012), houses that sell for over $1,000,000 will not longer qualify for CMHC insurance.
 What does this mean?
 Basically that any house in that price range will require at least 20% cash as a down payment.
 I can see this slowing down more expensive markets like Vancouver and Toronto.

 What do I think of the changes?
 Personally, I like them!
 Even though it’s a bit of hand holding by the government, the fact of the matter is that most people do not understand what they can reasonably afford.
 Most think that if the bank will give it to them, then it must be ok.
 These changes basically bring the mortgage rules in line with what they were for many years in the past.

-Back to you , what do you think of the new mortgage rules?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Back to you , what do you think of the new mortgage rules?If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).